• Latest

 Plan your visit

-While there is no admission fee to the church itself, there is a small fee to climb the tower.
+While there is no admission fee to the church, there is a small fee to climb the tower.
 Except for Christmas Day and Boxing Day, when it only opens for announced services, the church is available to tourists every day from 9:00 am to 5:00 pm (July and August, 9:00 am to 6:00 pm).
 On Sundays, the church opens after the morning services.
 Learn more about the church here.

 13. Blenheim Palace